Priyanshi-Raj/NFT/README.md

 ## 🚀 Future Plans
-- Feature for Timetable management, to keep students updated with their classes, change in schedule.
-- Personalised app
-- AI assistant
-- Feature to store academic record and progress
+- Integrate Smart Contract
+- Add more domains to own
+- Platform to create Digital Art

-## Made With ❤️ by our google_was_my_idea Team.
+## Made With ❤️ by team google_was_my_idea .